 In this expert buying guide, we examine all the dos and don'ts when buying bathroom lighting, explaining IP ratings, bathroom electrical zones and answering common questions.

 One vitally important thing for anyone to know is that electricity and water don’t mix, that’s why buying bathroom lighting isn’t the most straightforward of experiences.

-That's why buying bathroom lighting can often be a minefield.
-The bathroom is covered by stringent safety regulations when it comes to electricity, so you will need to hire a qualified and experienced electrician to carry out the job (that is unless you are an experienced and qualified electrician yourself!).
+The bathroom is covered by stringent safety regulations when it comes to electricity, so you'll need to hire a qualified and experienced electrician to carry out the job (that is unless you are an experienced and qualified electrician yourself!).

 But none of this should stop you choosing the right bathroom lighting for your home.
 In our handy buying guide, you'll find a whole lot of useful information when it comes to the IP rating of your lights, bathroom zones and the types of lighting you can choose from.